cole15sky/REACT.JS/README.md

 # ----------REACT-JS----------

-## This repo takes you to the majyestic journey to React world.

-#### This repository contains all the necessary code and theoretical information to help you learn and master React.js.
+The repo will takes you to the majyestic journey to React world so contains all the necessary code and theoretical information to help you learn and take it's  majestic features enjoy.

-React.js is a popular JavaScript library for building user interfaces, particularly for single-page applications.

-## Certainly!
+#####  Certainly!
 Here are the key React learning highlights in this repo;
 - Components
 - JSX
 - State and Props